 Email subject field, click the Smile icon and choose the emojis you want to include.

 Not all inboxes render emojis in the same way.
-Test your campaign or use the Inbox Inspector to view your campaign in several inboxes before you send.
+Test your campaign or use the Inbox Preview to view your campaign in several inboxes before you send.

 Use merge tags to personalize the subject line with content that is unique to your subscribers.
 For example, if you have a field in your list for the city where your subscribers live, use the city merge tag in the subject line and we’ll replace it with each subscriber’s city when the campaign is sent.